How long does IT take to learn Security+?

 CompTIA's Security+ certification is a good starting point for a career in cybersecurity, and it's available to anyone who joins the non-profit trade group CompTIA.

 For many people working in IT, this is their first step toward a career in information security.
-You can show potential employers you possess the fundamental cybersecurity expertise they're looking for.
+You can show potential employers you possess the fundamental cybersecurity expertise to work on jobs for CompTIA Security+ if that is what they're looking for.
 In that case, you may quickly get into the field.

 What will be covered in the Security plus training class and exam?

 Get Security plus training to know e concepts well.
 Studying for the certification test will arm you with the breadth and depth of experience in Security you'll need to manage real-world threats.
 An outline of the test's subject areas and specific subjects follows here.

 Threats, attacks, and vulnerabilities: This covers vulnerabilities in the internet of things (IoT) and embedded devices, as well as more modern threats like social engineering and distributed denial-of-service (DDoS) attacks.